 Top things to do in Copenhagen, Denmark

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Johannesburg.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Johannesburg.

 Start your day right with a Danish brunch board

 Get over the jetlag and into the Danish way of life with a classic brunch.
-Paludan Bogcafé (AKA Paludan Book & Café) is a combined bookshop and café serving up the breakfast board that has it all.
-It’s a sweet and savoury mix featuring eggs, bacon, a pancake, yoghurt, cheese and fresh fruit.
+Paludan Bogcafé (AKA Paludan Book & Café) is a combined bookshop and café serving up a breakfast board that has it all.
+It’s a sweet and savoury mix featuring eggs, bacon, a pancake, yogurt, cheese and fresh fruit.
 All boards also include bread with butter and jam and a glass of OJ or smoothie.
-They’re open from 9am weekdays and 10am weekends so you can get your 24hr itinerary kicked off in style.
+They’re open from 9am on weekdays and 10am on weekends, so you can get your 24hr itinerary kicked off in style.

 Grab a selfie with Hans Christian Andersen

-Just a 10-minute walk from the café you’ll find Hans Christian Andersen’s statue.
-He’s tucked away in a corner of the main city square and is also listed on google maps so even the most directionally challenged can get this item ticked off in no time.
+Just a 10 minutes’ walk from the café you’ll find Hans Christian Andersen’s statue.
+He’s tucked away in a corner of the main city square and is also listed on Google maps, so even the most directionally challenged tourists can get this item ticked off their list in no time.
 On your way across you might walk through Strøget; a popular shopping street.
-If you think you have the time take another wander here after your photo opportunity and enjoy a little retail therapy.
+If you think you have the time, take another wander here after your photo opportunity and enjoy a little retail therapy.

 See the main sights from the water

-Next stop on your Danish journey is a trip down to Nyhavn.
-This is the old commercial port where sailors came to wind down their day with a cool drink and a lady friend or two.
-Nowadays it’s a restaurant and music hub known for the colourful houses, beautiful water views and where you’ll find three former HCA homes; no’s 18, 20 and 67.
+The next stop on your Danish journey is a trip down to Nyhavn.
+This is the old commercial port where sailors used to come to wind down with a cool drink and a lady friend or two.
+Nowadays, it’s a restaurant and a music hub known for colourful houses, beautiful water views and the three former HCA homes; no’s 18, 20 and 67.

 It’s also the best place to get yourself on a boat cruise of the city.
 Take an hour off your feet and let someone else lead the way as they tell you all you need to know about the main sights of Copenhagen.

-The Little Mermaid statue is one of the cities’ most well-known tourist attractions so you’d best make time to see it.
-There are routes on public transport from Nyhavn to the statue however, since you’ve just rested your feet it’s better to walk it.
-Along the way you can visit Amalienborg Palace which is the current home to the royal family and stop off for a photo with the guards.
+The Little Mermaid statue is one of the city’s best known tourist attractions, so you’d better make time to see it.
+There are routes on public transport from Nyhavn to the statue, but since you’ve just rested your feet it’s better to walk it.
+Along the way you can visit the Amalienborg Palace, which is the current home to the royal family, and stop off for a photo with the guards.
 You could also take a closer look at the Royal Pavilions which would have featured in your cruise.

 Make it a buffet lunch at the markets

-Brush up on royal history in Rosenborg Castle
+Brush up on royal history in the Rosenborg Castle

 Explore the Rosenborg Castle and step back in time for a taste of Danish royal life in the Renaissance.
-Marvel at artworks and architecture that only a King would see fit to keep in his home.
-With 4 levels to the museum there’s enough to amuse you for the whole afternoon; including the Danish crown jewels.
+Marvel at artworks and architecture that only a king would see fit to keep in his home.
+With four levels to the museum, there’s enough to amuse you for the whole afternoon; including the Danish crown jewels.

-You can buy tickets online which will give you a timed entry into the castle and keep your busy schedule on track.
-If you arrive early or are feeling like some fresh air after your visit the Rose Garden in the castle grounds is a peaceful retreat.
+You can buy tickets online, which will give you a timed entry into the castle and keep your busy schedule on track.
+If you arrive early or are feeling like breathing in some fresh air after your visit, the Rose Garden in the castle grounds is a peaceful retreat.

 Have a sneak peek of the zoo